 - 1. Attach the two identical antennae provided (both Wi-Fi and Bluetooth use the 2.4 GHz frequency band). - 2.
-Connect an Ethernet cable to the RJ-45 port on the side, unless you are using Wi-Fi. - 3.
+Choose a Network connection type wired Ethernet or Wi-Fi. - 3.
 Connect power via one of two connectors on the bottom.
-The 4-pin aircraft-style power connector takes 5VDC @ 2 amps (A 4-pin female to USB-A male cable is included).
-The terminal block supports 9-24VDC @ 2 amps.
+The 4-pin aircraft-style power connector takes 5VDC @ 2 amps (10 watts) A 4-pin female to USB-A male cable is included.
+The terminal block supports 9-24VDC (with sufficient current to provide 10 watts of power to the gateway .
 Note The reset button is located just left of the OLED display.
 See the Gateway Resets section of this guide for details.